kaleido-io/kaleido-iden3-samples/README.md

 We use snarkjs to generate the state transition proof, from the nil state to the genesis state, and upload the states with the proof to the smart contract in order to update the onchain state for the identity.

 This step uses the output of the golang program as the input to the proof generation.
 It's based on a [pre-compiled circuit](https://github.com/iden3/circuits/blob/master/circuits/lib/stateTransition.circom) for the state transition.

+For successful runs, the program may create new resources in the identify folder.
+Using JohnDoe as example:

+- $HOMEDIR/iden3/JohnDoe: this folder holds the resources specific to the identity:
+  - **stateTransition_inputs_previous.json**: if a state transition is successfully applied, the input file `stateTransition_inputs.json` will be renamed to `stateTransition_inputs_previous.json`
+  - **treeStates_previous.json**: if a state transition is successfully applied, the tree state record file `treeStates.json` will be renamed to `treeStates_previous.json`
+  - **archived_transitions**: when more than 2 state transition have been executed, all historical transition input and tree states files will be archived into this folder with a timestamp prefix for record purpose.

 With the `IDEN3_NAME` set to `JohnDoe`, we tell the program to publish the state of JohnDoe on chain, which will be act as the issuer in the later tutorial.